eshbaugh/DevOps/README.md

 ## Other Utilities
 #### solr
-This dirictory is nrelated to the other three this directory contains setup for the solr search engine and zookeeper
+This directory is nrelated to the other three this directory contains setup for the solr search engine and zookeeper